 Joan was blonde, blue-eyed, attractive, lively, fun.
 She had lots of friends and always had boyfriends.
 We shared a room until she went to university.
 She became a dietitian and had her own apartment, and we had been talking about me moving in with her.
 I am both sad and kind of mad that I didn’t get the chance, that she did not have the joy of walking down the aisle with the man of her dreams, did not get to be part of my wedding, did not get to be a doting aunt to my two boys or have children of her own.

 There are a lot of people in my life right now who don’t know about Joan.
 I can talk about her with others who knew her, but I’ve been unable to introduce the idea of having and then not having a sister without choking up.
-Yes, even after 30+ years.
+Yes, even after so many years.

 Now that you know, feel free to mention her, or to give me a hug.
 And if you have a sister, be sure to give her a hug too.